IdentityServer/IdentityServer4/docs/reference/options.rst

     The authentication cookie lifetime (only effective if the IdentityServer-provided cookie handler is used).

 * ``CookieSlidingExpiration``
-    Specified if the cookie should be sliding or not (only effective if the IdentityServer-provided cookie handler is used).
+    Specifies if the cookie should be sliding or not (only effective if the IdentityServer-provided cookie handler is used).

+* ``CookieSameSiteMode``
+    Specifies the SameSite mode for the internal cookies.

 * ``RequireAuthenticatedUserForSignOutMessage``
     Indicates if user must be authenticated to accept parameters to end session endpoint.
 Defaults to false.